-Kim is the co-founder and Executive Director of The People Project; an initiative to bring forth local and international community development for queer and trans folks of color and their allies, through alternative education, art-activism, and collaboration.
+Kim is the co-founder and Executive Director of The People Project; a diversity consulting firm.
 She is also one of the owners and current member of the board for the Glad Day Book Shop, the oldest LGBT bookstore in the world.

 As an educator, Kim travels around the world talking to people about justice, equity, and human rights.
 One of the most fundamental things she shares is a reframing of the golden rule.
 The golden rule suggests that we should treat other people the way that we want to be treated.
 That might seem simple enough, but it assumes that there is a standard for other people’s experiences.
 Instead, she encourages audiences to treat people the way they want to be treated, which means we have to ask.

 A passionate speaker, Kim is dedicated to inclusivity and invested in arousing a sense of curiosity and empathy in her audience.
 She uniquely weaves together the historical context, statistical analysis, as well as current events.
 She is a dynamic speaker, invested in the issues and inspiring in her approach to solutions.
 By focusing on small meaningful actions and choices, she makes creating large scale change accessible.

 A public researcher, consultant and human rights educator, she has shared hundreds of unique resources and presentations around intersectional issues including race, ability & gender.
 As a social entrepreneur, she speaks to the opportunities and challenges for women in business and leadership roles.
 With great openness, she welcomes difficult conversations hosting community dialogues and sharing practical strategies around ‘Sexuality & Consent’, ‘Queer & Trans Allyship’ and ‘AntiRacism & Equity’.

 Since 2012, Kim has spoken at universities throughout Canada and the US to thousands of students, community members & educators.
 From Ivy League institutions including Princeton, Dartmouth to Canadian schools like McGill & Mount Allison.
 Kim has opened for the cultural scholar Cornel West at UC Davis, delivered the keynote address at HBCU's Morehouse & Spelman's first Pride and was a beloved panelist at Amber Rose’s first Slutwalk.